Summer Steelhead Fishing Michigan

 Michigan steelhead will hold and feed behind big salmon like this one caught by John from Get Bent Guide Service.
 For steelhead and salmon trips, click HERE.

-You will often find the steelhead behind big salmon in September, October, and November.
+This is when you will often find the steelhead behind big salmon in September, October, and November, feeding on eggs.

 Other popular baits include small crayfish, worms, leeches, and minnows.
 See 11 Best Baits For Steelhead.